UniMath/agda-unimath/src/metric-spaces/cauchy-precompletion-of-pseudometric-spaces.lagda.md

           ( f)))
 ```

--- TODO

--- ### Induced isometry from the Cauchy precompletion into a complete metric space
+### Induced isometry from the Cauchy precompletion into a complete metric space

 ```agda
 module _